-Similiar to other cancers, treatment of bladder cancer has to be multi-way.
-Its not either Homeopathy or conventional treatment.
-The best long-term results are achieved by combination therapy depending on age, stage of bladder cancer and general health condition of patient.
+It is not either Homeopathy or conventional treatment.
+The best long-term results are achieved by combination therapy depending on age, stage of bladder cancer and general health condition of the patient.

-Conventional treatments like chemotherapy or radiation therapy helps in faster removal of cancer, Homeopathy can help in
+Conventional treatments like chemotherapy or radiation therapy help in faster removal of cancer, Homeopathy can help in

 - Regression of bladder cancer